Coast Guard rescue 2 in Sapelo Sound

-Coast Guard Air Station Savannah MH-65 helicopter aircrew take a photo with the two men they rescued, April 29, 2022, in Savannah, Georgia.
-The aircrew was conducting training in the vicinity where the sailing vessel Valkyrie became aground with two men on board.
-(U.S. Coast Guard photo)
+Coast Guard Air Station Savannah MH-65 helicopter aircrew rescued two men after their sailing vessel Valkyrie became aground, April 29, 2022, in Sapelo Sound, Georgia.
+The aircrew hoisted both men and transferred them to Hunter Army Airfield with no medical concerns.
+(U.S. Coast Guard video)

 |Date Taken: